stephendawsondev/Sleep-Healthily/AGILE.md

 - [Automatically move project cards to the done column when issues are closed](./documentation/workflows/workflow2.png)

 - [Automatically add any reopened issues to the Todo column](./documentation/workflows/workflow3.png)

+### Project Statuses

+I used the new [GitHub Project Statuses](https://github.com/users/stephendawsondev/projects/6/views/1?pane=info&statusUpdateId=2286) feature to add updates to my project board on how the project was going.

 ## Sprints - Notes and learnings